Electrical Flows over Spanning Trees: Conclusions and Open Questions

 \subsection{Acknowledgements}

 The authors would like to thank the participants of the Real-Time Decision Making Reunion Workshop, Mixed Integer Programming Workshop, and the IEEE Power \& Energy Systems General Meeting for valuable feedback.
-In particular, we would like to thank David Williamson for pointing us to low-stretch spanning trees, and Alexandra Kolla for pointing us to spectrally-thin trees.
+In particular, we would like to thank David Williamson for pointing us to low-stretch spanning trees, Alexandra Kolla for pointing us to spectrally-thin trees, Tasos Sidiropoulos for pointing us to the grid embedding of planar graphs, and the anonymous referees for numerous useful suggestions to improve this manuscript.
 A part of this work was done while the authors were visiting the Simons Institute, UC Berkeley.
 We gratefully acknowledge the financial support from NSF grants CRII-1850182, CCF-1733832, CCF-1331863, and CCF-1350823.